davidgk/menAreLike/README.md

 * acceptFirstDateSex
 * isWhore;

-So a consequence would be that man/woman get Leid or man just fap.
+So consequences would be that man/woman get Laid or man just fap.

-Well , I imagin that test should rescpect this conventions:
+Well , I imagine that test should be:

 * when Men Is Rich And HandSome And Woman Is Beautiful Then Get Leid.
 * when Men Is Rich And Not HandSome And Woman Is Beautiful AndWhoreAcceptProposal_Then Get Leid.